mikenguyen13/data_analysis/_book/05-regression.md

 -   [Time Series](#ar1)

-    -   Effect of inflation and deficit on Treasury BIll interest rates
+    -   Effect of inflation and deficit on Treasury Bill interest rates

 -   [Cross-sectional](#cluster)